 When your Nilla wafers are good and pulverized, add in your green food coloring, This will be your moss.

 Sprinkle your moss crumbs down over your dirt and your skull.
 You can use a bit of frosting or more vodka to wet down the skull to help the moss stick.
 A little cocoa powder can also help add more depth and contrast.

 (At this point in my build process it was pretty late and the stores were all closed, which is why you see silk leave in place of the real mint I used later.
 I had to wait for the stores to open the next morning to replace them.)

-I admit that I used my airbrush to add in more color.
-This is purely optional and doesn’t have to be done…a paintbrush and food coloring works just as well.
+I admit that I used my airbrush to add more color.
+This is purely optional and doesn’t have to be done…a paintbrush and food coloring work just as well.

 You can see how the addition of more green, yellow and a little black helps add to the aged look of the skull and helps sell the realism.